kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

    In other words, a different placement can be chosen in a subsequent (workload) scheduling cycles only if it doesn't require additional preemptions or the previously chosen placement is no longer feasible (e.g. because higher priority pods were scheduled in the meantime).
+   This can be done by ignoring the pods with `deletionTimestamp` set in these preemption attempts (when the previous preemption is ongoing for the preemptor).

 The rationale behind the above design is to maintain the current scheduling property where preemption doesn't result in a commitment for a particular placement.
 If a different possible placement appears